trueinteractions/tint2/README.md

 <h2>Documentation</h2>
 Currently documentation is fairly sparse, look at the individual modules for information on each component, in addition the test folder has examples (unit tests) for various components.

-<h2>Node Compatibility</h2>
-Tint is binary compatible with node 0.10.x (it can include native compiled C/C++ modules), in addition its command line compatible with node 0.10.x.
 <h2>Creating a Browser in Tint</h2>

 ```javascript